semosem/simple-bank/README.md

 ## Inspiration

-Implement a backend with an API for a simple bank with your chosen technologies in a way you'd setup your project normally.
+Implement a backend with an API for a simple bank.
 Required functionalities:

 * create a bank account
 * transfer funds between accounts